How to create sprite sheets for Phaser 3 with TexturePacker

 The create()

-function is used to setup our game scene.
+function is used to set up our game scene.
 Let's add the background sprite to the scene.

 Within the sheet the sprite is referenced by its filename (enable "Trim sprite names" in TexturePacker if you prefer